 The certainty for all claimed GW events is not justified.

-After finding a 2017 news story from Germany all of the above analysis might be irrelevant.
+After finding a 2017 news story from Germany the above analysis might be irrelevant.
 A number of scientists have doubted the LIGO claims for that historic merger detection that validated LIGO.

 I posted about that news story on September 11, 2019.

 Here is the Thunderbolts Project view on GW.

 Hit back to go to previous page in history.

 Added July 2019